Arma 3: Steel Pegasus

-In August 2035, after an assault on Altis' heavily-guarded airport fails, NATO launches Operation Steel Pegasus, wherein the U.S. Army's 21st Brigade Combat Team will capture the city of Chalkeia in southeast Altis to divert CSAT and AAF forces away from the airport for NATO forces to capture it.
-However, forces at LZ Mustang face heavy fire, and many soldiers at the LZ are killed or captured.
-Corporal Louis Barklem, the sole survivor of a crashed VTOL, rescues pilot Terry Simpson and fellow LZ Mustang survivors to reach forces from LZ Blazer, who faced less resistance and are preparing to advance.
+In August 2035, after an assault on Altis's heavily-guarded airport fails, NATO launches Operation Steel Pegasus, a feint attack by the U.S. Army's 21st Brigade Combat Team against Chalkeia to divert CSAT and AAF forces away from the airport for NATO forces to capture it.
+However, forces at LZ Mustang face heavy casualties.
+Corporal Louis Barklem, the sole survivor of a VTOL crash, rescues pilot Terry Simpson and fellow survivors to reach forces from LZ Blazer, who faced less resistance and are preparing to advance.
 After repelling several AAF attacks and commandeering an infantry fighting vehicle, Barklem, Simpson, and the LZ Mustang survivors link up with LZ Blazer.
-The unified 21st BCT captures Chalkeia and repels a counterattack, successfully diverting enemy forces from the airport and allowing its capture.
+The unified 21st BCT captures Chalkeia and repels a counterattack, successfully thinning the airport's defenses enough to allow its capture.

 Altis Requiem

-In April 2035, Captain Kyros Kalogeros of the AAF's 1st Mechanized Division delivers materiel to an outpost in his AWC Nyx light tank, but finds it deserted with its commanding officer killed.
-Kalogeros deduces the soldiers defected to the FIA, finds them a nearby village, and defeats the defectors and the rebels.

-Four months later, during the NATO invasion, Kalogeros and the 1st lead a counteroffensive to defend Altis' capital city of Pyrgos and the neighboring town of Dorida.
-Issued CSAT T-140 Angara main battle tanks, the 1st manage to defeat NATO armor and push them away from the towns, achieving the AAF's first victory against the invasion.
-However, both towns quickly fall regardless, and within less than a week the AAF is pushed back to split fronts along the eastern coast.
+In April 2035, Captain Kyros Kalogeros of the AAF's 1st Mechanized Division delivers materiel to an outpost in his AWC Nyx light tank, but finds it deserted with its commanding officer killed; deducing the soldiers defected to the FIA, Kalogeros finds and defeats the defectors in the nearby village.
+Four months later, during the NATO invasion, Kalogeros and the 1st defend Altis' capital of Pyrgos and neighboring Dorida from NATO armor using T-140 Angara main battle tanks, achieving the AAF's first victory against the invasion.
+However, both towns soon fall regardless, and within less than a week the AAF is pushed back to split fronts along the eastern coast.
 Akhanteros orders the AAF to hold out so CSAT can withdraw and hold a better position in post-war negotiations.
-Using advanced T-140Ks, the 1st fend off a NATO assault on the southern front until their tanks run out of ammunition.
-After Akhanteros capitulates, Kalogeros destroys his T-140K to prevent its capture and surrenders as NATO troops surround him.
+Using advanced T-140Ks, the 1st fend off a NATO offensive on the southern front until their tanks run out of ammunition.
+After Akhanteros capitulates, Kalogeros destroys his T-140K to prevent its capture and surrenders.

 Kalogeros is taken to a POW camp for processing.
 The ending of Altis Requiem depends on whether the player avoided collateral damage and civilian casualties: if the player had bad conduct, Kalogeros is tried as a war criminal and executed by firing squad; but if the player had good conduct, Kalogeros is released and retires to live in peace.